NLO SMEFT Electroweak Corrections to Higgs Decays to 4 Leptons in the Narrow Width Approximation: Numerical Results

 At NLO, we notice that in many cases the analytical contribution of different operators to the process is the same.
-Thus, we found useful to write the results in terms of combinations of operators.
-We define the following combinations:
+Thus, we found it useful to write the results in terms of combinations of operators which contribute at NLO,

-The other operators that contribute to the decay at NLO, but that do not enter in one of the previous combinations are: